 Even within bacterial families, radio-resistance may vary considerably.
-For example, Reid and Fairand (1998) quoted a French study (Dupuy and Tremeau 1961) as reporting the $D{10}$ values derived from the survival curves of 21 strains of Lactobacillus ranged from 0.05 to 0.14 kGy.
-However, Comer et al. (1963) reported that 18 serotypes of Salmonella had a narrow $D{10}$ range of 0.52 to 0.77 kGy.
+For example, Reid and Fairand (1998) quoted a French study (Dupuy and Tremeau 1961) as reporting the D10 values derived from the survival curves of 21 strains of Lactobacillus ranged from 0.05 to 0.14 kGy.
+However, Comer et al. (1963) reported that 18 serotypes of Salmonella had a narrow D10 range of 0.52 to 0.77 kGy.
 In this study the dose levels required for a seven log reduction of the 18 serotypes ranged from 3.6 to 5.4 kGy.
+A review of the literature conducted by Nims et al. (2011) on mycoplasma (orale, pneumoniae, and hyorhinis) showed that the D10 values may range from 3.76-5.39 in frozen calf serum.
+Purtle et al. (2006b) reported D10 values ranging from 1.16 - 1.78 for Acholeplasma laidlawi in frozen foetal bovine serum.

-According to Sztanyik (1974), vegetative gram-negative bacteria, having D10 values ranging between 0.029 to 0.24 kGy, are more radiosensitive than gram-positive bacteria with D10 ranging between 0.18 to 0.89 kGy.
+According to Sztanyik (1974), vegetative gram-negative bacteria, having D{10} values ranging between 0.029 to 0.24 kGy, are more radiosensitive than gram-positive bacteria with D{10} ranging between 0.18 to 0.89 kGy.
 Bacterial spores are considered much more resistant to ionising radiation than vegetative bacteria.
 The cortex may osmotically remove water from the interior of the endospore and the dehydration that results is thought to be very important in the endospore's resistance to radiation.
-Also the small acid-soluble proteins (SASPs) within endospores saturate the endospore's DNA and protect it from radiation.
+Also the small acid-soluble proteins within endospores saturate the endospore's DNA and protect it from radiation.

-The $D{10}$ value for the anaerobic spore-former Clostridium spp. ranges between 2.2 and 5.4 kGy, and for the aerobic spore-former Bacillus spp. between 1.2 and 5.0 kGy.
+The D{10} value for the anaerobic spore-former Clostridium spp. ranges between 2.2 and 5.4 kGy, and for the aerobic spore-former Bacillus spp. between 1.2 and 5.0 kGy.

 Some bacteria possess exceptional DNA excision repair and DNA recombination ability thereby displaying unusual radiation resistance.
-An example is Micrococcus radiodurans which has a $D{10}$ value reportedly reaching 10 kGy.
+An example is Micrococcus radiodurans which has a D{10} value reportedly reaching 10 kGy.

-The effect of the media during treatment is demonstrated by Salmonella Typhimurium with a $D{10}$ value of 0.21 kGy in phosphate buffer and 1.74 kGy in fish meat (Ley 1973 as quoted by (Gazsó and Gyulai 2004).
-A Centers for Disease Control and Prevention report (Tauxe 2001) quoted the $D{10}$ value of Salmonella at refrigerator temperature to be 0.70 kGy.
-This report also quoted $D{10}$ values for Campylobacter (0.20 kGy), Cl. botulinum spores (3.60 kGy), Escherichia coli O157 (0.30 kGy) and Listeria (0.45 kGy).
+The effect of the media during treatment is demonstrated by Salmonella Typhimurium with a D{10} value of 0.21 kGy in phosphate buffer and 1.74 kGy in fish meat (Ley 1973 as quoted by Gazsó and Gyulai 2004).
+A Centers for Disease Control and Prevention report (Tauxe 2001) quoted the D{10} value of Salmonella at refrigerator temperature to be 0.70 kGy.
+This report also quoted D{10} values for Campylobacter (0.20 kGy), Cl. botulinum spores (3.60 kGy), Escherichia coli O157 (0.30 kGy) and Listeria (0.45 kGy).